briannoyama/VIDE/README.md

 - This implementation avoids [mason](https://github.com/williamboman/mason.nvim), since it does not load packages synchronously making it difficult to use in container run commands.
 - Several packages related to game programming are installed, along with other customizations like my preferred PS1.
+- There is currently an issue with the PS1 where the container does not correctly line wrap.